0xmercury/osmo_trade/examples/concentrated_liquidity_example/README.md

 - Required libraries: run "pip install -r requirements.txt"  this will install all libs for you
 - pip install osmo_trade
+- pip uninstall gmpy2 -> do this in case some error

 ### Setup: